-Q&A Imageso today i got a ticket in vancouver at the georgia viaduct, there were about 3-4 cars driving in front of my 5 ton truck when i got onto the viaduct from downtown and about 200-300 meters away the road forks into two on to prior and the other to main.
+Question: I got a speeding ticket in Vancouver at the Georgia Viaduct.
+There were about 3-4 cars driving in front of my 5 ton truck when I got onto the viaduct from downtown.
+About 200-300 meters away the road forks into two, one to Prior and the other to Main.

-the cop with the radar gun was parked with his motorcycle on the prior side (left side of the fork), i see him from pretty far away and looked at my speedometer to make sure i wasn't speeding (limit is 50km/h so 60km/h shouldn't be something i get pulled over for right?) but as i do this i notice 2 cars head towards the prior side of the road and i remember thinking "hmmm they're much faster than me, they gonna get tagged". then those cars just fly right past the cop and then the cop hand signals me in front of his bike so i pull over thinking "he's got this wrong i wasn't even speeding, i'll just explain".
+As I do this I notice 2 cars head towards the Prior side of the road and I remember thinking "Hmmm they're much faster than me, they're gonna get tagged."
+Those cars just fly right past the cop and then he hand signals me in front of his bike.
+I pull over thinking "He's got this wrong I wasn't even speeding, I'll just explain."

-i get asked for license and registration, and i gave him both before i asked why he pulled me over, he shows me the gun it reads 77km/h. then i proceeded to tell him that must be wrong cause i know i was at 60km/h and that the gun showing 77 couldn't have been me, no reply. then he reaches up and grabs the window ledge, my window was rolled down and he used the door to pull himself up to look into the cab. then asks my other two co workers who were with me at the time for their identification, they do as he asks.
+Then he reaches up and grabs the window ledge and he used the door to pull himself up to look into the cab.
+He asks my other two co workers who were with me at the time for their identification.
+They do as he asks.

 Well, 60 in a 50 IS speeding.
 While we would like to think that the officer will deal with the fastest vehicles, there may have been something about your truck that made you more interesting.
 What is the big fish in your mind is not necessarily the big fish in the officer's mind.
 How accurate is the truck's speedometer?
 Has anyone ever tested it?